mcskware/lints_wkspc_2024/README.md

 can infer.
 A super common example is when you have already vetted that a slice has at least one element, and then you call `.first()`.
 Using `.unwrap()` here is generally fine (async dragons be damned), so this is a case where using the `#[expect]` attribute with a reasonable `reason` field makes sense.

+### Cargo.lock

+I have included a `Cargo.lock` file in this repo.
+This is intentional, as I didn't want to exclude it in `.gitignore`, since that's a judgment I don't want to make for all projects.
+You are free to add it to your `.gitignore` as you see fit (if you're building a library only crate, for example).